wp-plugins/nextgen-facebook/readme.txt

 = 6.0 =

 Added a 'StyleSheet' editor on the Social Sharing settings page.
 Added *complete* support for Twitter Cards in the Pro version, including Gallery, Player, Photo, Large Image Summary, and Summary Cards.

-= 5.3 =

-Fixed saving of custom Post and Page settings in the Pro version, and added the ability for the *Free* version to self-update to the Pro version.

-= 5.2.3 =

-Added a check for PHP's safe_mode and/or open_basedir before setting CURLOPT_FOLLOWLOCATION, and added a check for NGFB_CURL_DISABLE constant before using PHP's curl to shorten URLs, minor fixes to markdown class to avoid a 503 error.

-= 5.2.2 =

-Improved caching method to ignore failed URLs for 300 seconds, added PHP curl related constants, and added local fallback for readme.txt.

-= 5.2.1 =

-Fixed a small typo in the goo.gl URL shortening class and removed a few un-used functions in the third-party markdown class.

-= 5.2 =

-Added a "Clear All Cache" and "Check for Updates" button on the NGFB settings pages, a daily scheduled job to remove expired transient cache objects, and optimized the library class requirements / class object creation.

-= 5.1.1 =

-Minor fix for the `uninstall()` method, minor improvement to the `activate()` method, added a new `deactivate()` method, and added support for WP's debug log.
-See the [Changelog](http://surniaulula.com/extend/plugins/nextgen-facebook/changelog/) for more details.

-= 5.1 =

-Improved the social website configuration layout, added a new "Preserve on Uninstall" option, added new Static Content rewriting options (Pro version), and new filter hooks for Open Graph data and meta tags (Pro version).

-= 5.0.1 =

-Fixed problem where checked options could not be unchecked.
-Added verification for directory/file permissions when caching content.

-= 5.0 =

-Complete code review with an improved object-oriented design.
-New features include social buttons in excerpts, transient caching of shortened urls, streamlined image discovery, complete over-haul of the settings page, and a Pro version with support for individual Post and Page settings.